swarmlibs/dockerswarm/README.md

 # About
-This stack integrate Docker Swarm with extra features such as cron jobs (TBD) and others.
+This stack integrate Docker Swarm with extra features such as cron jobs, automatically updating deployed services and others.

 ## Features
 - Ability to run cron like job using [crazymax/swarm-cronjob]
+- Automatically updating your services whenever their image is refreshed using [containrrr/shepherd]

 ## Usages